Reading time: Less than 1 minute

 Back when I worked in the newspaper industry we used to joke that the worst writing injury we could sustain would be a paper cut.
 Ha!
 In addition to the daily threats of alcohol poisoning and emphysema, we were also at risk of a whole bunch of other conditions I’d never imagined…

-A recent blog post on the website Literary Hub, explored this topic in an Oct.
-25/17 post headlined: “Six famous writers injured while writing.”
-The writers:
+A blog post on the website Literary Hub, explored this topic in a post headlined: “Six famous writers injured while writing.”
+These writers were:

 - George Orwell (working too long writing his book 1984 leading to TB.)